TotallyNewGuy/TotallyNewGuy-TotallyNewGuy.github.io/content/authors/admin/_index.md

     date_start: 2023-08-01
     date_end: ""
     summary: |2-
-      - Leveraged perplexity of large language models like BERT to identify outlier trajectories, contributing to the detection of taxi fraud or changes in self-driving car routes.
+      - Leveraged perplexity of large language models like BERT to identify trajectory outliers, contributing to the detection of taxi fraud or changes in self-driving car routes.
-      - Constructed a customized vocabulary using over 50,000 GPS coordinates and created a adaptive mapping linking coordinates to word using their spatial distribution and density.
+      - Constructed a customized vocabulary using over 50,000 GPS coordinates and created a adaptive mapping, which link coordinates to words using their spatial distribution and density.
-      - Treated each trajectory as a sentence and employed a 7:3 split for training, and testing data, with manual addition of missing elements and drift to augment the training data.
+      - Treated each trajectory as a sentence and employed a 7:3 split for training and testing data, introducing artificially missing and drifting coordinates to augment the training data.
-      - Applied spatial awareness and relative position bias to enhance the model's spatial recognition.
-Training with Transformer encoder with BERT-style tasks achieved an ~0.8 AUC and ~0.7 F1 score.
+      - Applied 16 × 16 road netwrok and relative position bias to enhance the model's spatial awareness.
+Training with Transformer encoder with BERT-style tasks achieved an ~0.8 accuracy and ~0.7 F1 score.
-      - Calculated sentence perplexity on the test set, employing K-means for binary classification to identify outlier trajectories.
+      - Calculated perplexity score of unseen trajectory, employing K-means for binary classification on scores to identify outliers.
 F1 score of the prediction results surpasses the state-of-the-art model by 9% to 16%.

   - position: Research Assistant
     company_name: MIT Transit Lab